robatwilliams/hills-api/docs/tech-database.md

 NoSQL key-value store.
 It was quick and easy to get started with for a personal/concept project with a small amount of data.
 However, it wasn't suitable by nature for queries other than individual record lookups by key.
 A relational database would be more suitable.

-It can peform queries with non-trivial criteria, but they require an inefficient full table scan.
+It can perform queries with non-trivial criteria, but they require an inefficient full table scan.
 For single-field criteria on fields of type string/number/binary, Global Secondary Indexes solve it.
 For multi-field criteria, concatenated attributes used as keys (yuck) will work - but only for equality criteria.
 So it can't do a "query" such as `country == 'Scotland' && height >= 800` - but it can apply such criteria as a post-read filter to the result of a scan... which doesn't really help.

 ### Cost of full table scan